kunalvaishnavi/pyvis/CONTRIBUTING.md

 To Fix:
 - Documentation of code
 - In `breakdown.py`, the pie charts are simplified such that very small values are combined.
 It would be nice to see all of the values in a better looking way.
+- There is a CSV issue in `pybaseball` where if you run one of its functions that gathers Statcast data, it sometimes won't grab all of the data and instead return an error.
+See the comment on line 43 [here](https://github.com/jldbc/pybaseball/blob/master/pybaseball/statcast.py).
+It's hard to explain over words so start an issue if you're still confused.

 If you have any additional ideas, feel free to implement them and then send a pull request.
 Note that when you name your file, do so based on its function.
 For instance, the strike zone plotting file should be named as `plotting.py`.